kimmminjae/kimmminjae.github.io/_posts/2020-04-12-presenting-at-the-toronto-sitecore-user-group-meetup-about-sitecore-content-hub.md

 ---
-title: Presenting at Toronto Sitecore User Group Meetup About Content Hub
+title: Presenting at the Toronto Sitecore User Group Meetup About Sitecore Content Hub
 categories:
 - blog
 excerpt: Bringing the Sitecore community together and demoing some key features and use cases of Sitecore Content Hub